TEAM-repo/TEAM-repo.github.io/ucsb-2020-capstone.md

 If you are on the Terminal, I'd recommend opening it using the command-line editor.

-* Open the `.gitignore` file and write `.DS_Store` at the top of the file.
+* Open the `.gitignore` file and write `.DS_Store` at the top of the `.gitignore` file.
 * Save the file.
 * Verify that your changes are detected by running `git status`.
 It tells you which files you have modified.
-   * If the notebook that you created is "red" in the "Untracked files" category, make git aware that it needs to keep track of it by adding it to the notebook.
+   * If the file that you created is "red" in the "Untracked files" category, make git aware that it needs to keep track of it by adding it to the notebook.
    * Add the changes by running `git add .gitignore`
 * See the difference by running `git status` and make sure that only the files you intended to change are “green”.
 * Commit your changes `git commit -m "Added .DS_Store to .gitignore"`
-* Make your change show up on the github repo website by pushing to the repo using `git push` (note: not including `origin <branchname>` after `git push` defaults to `origin master`)
+* Make your change show up on the github repo website by pushing to the repo using `git push` (note: not including `origin <branchname>` after `git push` defaults to `origin master`).

 That was a great contribution, however, it now lives in _your fork_ and not in the main `PROJECT_REPO`.
 Nobody from your team has access to it.